-Our smooth curvature estimates are written mostly for the sake of comparison to the discrete setting and the proofs are rather elementary given the already worked out formulae.
-However, we have present a weighted doubly warped product which generalizes the existing notions and calculate its Bakry\'Emery Ricci curvature bounds in terms of those of the factors.
-We emphasize that the curvature estimates are mostly point-wise and they hold wherever the given partial differential inequalities hold at the point therefore, we are not apriori fixing any signs for the constants involved.
-A posteriori, the partial differential inequalities (our so called dynamic convexity/concavity relations) will impose restrictions on the size of the constants involved.
-We also point out that in order to avoid frequent repetition of similar lengthy formulas, we have summarized our proofs yet retaining the complete Mathematical rigor.
-Checking the smooth results should be an easy task for a reader who is familiar with basic Riemannan geometry computations.
+We have introduced a weighted doubly warped product which generalizes the existing notions and is one of the novel aspects of this work.
+In this section, we calculate its Bakry-\'Emery Ricci curvature bounds in terms of those of the factors.
+It needs to be emphasized that the curvature estimates are mostly pointwise and they hold wherever the given partial differential inequalities hold at the point therefore, we are not apriori fixing any signs for the constants involved except for the weights $R_1$ and $R_2$ which have to be nonnegative.
+Obtaining bounds for negative $R_i$ can be done along the same lines but we will not pursue that in these notes.
+A posteriori, the partial differential inequalities (our so called dynamic concavity relations) will impose restrictions on the size and signs of the constants involved.